-How to Choose the Right Dealer Website Provider
+Dealer Website: How to Find the Right Provider

-A revolutionary mobile-first dealership website platform designed for the way people shop for cars today.
+A revolutionary mobile-first dealer website platform designed for the way people shop for cars today.
 The secret sauce: a proprietary suite of built-in lead-generation tools designed to keep visitors engaged on the website, build urgency around inventory, and get qualified buyers into the dealership.
-Pricing is fair, transparent, and doesn’t change based on dealership size.
+Additionally, pricing is fair, transparent, and doesn’t change based on dealership size.

 Since 2014, CDK Global has been providing integrated information technology and digital marketing solutions to the automotive retail industry.
 However, it was recently announced that CDK plans to sell its digital marketing business (which includes its dealer website platforms), because they found it to be “lacking.”
 Let’s wait and see how this turns out.